shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Spellcasting Ability

 Choose an ability among Strength, Dexterity, Constitution, Intelligence, Wisdom, or Charisma.
 This will be your spellcasting ability for your spells.
-You use this chosen spellcasting ability whenever a spell refers to your spellcasting ability.
+You use this chosen ability whenever a spell refers to your spellcasting ability.
 In addition, you use your spellcasting ability modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.

 **Spell save DC** = 8 + your proficiency bonus + your chosen spellcasting ability modifier